Eucaa/Sailor-Moon-Memory-Card-Game/README.md

 A "mute sound" option has been provided to close the sound of the opnening tune at the start of the game.

 ## Future features
-* Adding different backgrounds for every stage level and including other background animations.
+* Adding different backgrounds for every stage level and including other background-overlay animations.
 * Adding more stage levels.
 * Improving the functionality of the tiles itself when monkey testing.
+* Adding a limited amount moves to be made per game, for every stage.

 ### CSS
 CSS3 has been used for styling the game.